KxSystems/docs/docs/basics/exposed-infrastructure.md

 ```

-## Ambivalent keywords
+## Variadic keywords

-Q keywords, such as `deltas`, that are simple covers of extensions inherit their [ambivalence](ambivalence.md), though they cannot be applied infix as the extensions can.
+Q keywords, such as `deltas`, that are simple covers of extensions inherit their [variadic syntax](variadic.md), though they cannot be applied infix as the extensions can.

 ```q
 q)deltas                  / cover for the extension